 Codeine Overdose Symptoms To Look Out For

-Codeine, one of several opiate drugs on the market, works well at relieving pain symptoms, but poses a considerable risk of abuse when taken for long periods of time.
-Whether sold over-the-counter or in prescription form, codeine carries a strong potential for abuse and eventual addiction.
+Codeine, one of several opiate drugs on the market, works well at relieving pain symptoms or for cough suppression, but poses a considerable risk of abuse, especially when taken for long periods of time.
+Codeine is derived from the opium poppy plant and is closely related to morphine.
+When taken in large enough doses, codeine overdose quickly overpowers the brain’s ability to maintain normal bodily functions.

 We can help you find addiction treatment.
-Call 800-934-1582(Who Answers?) toll free for help today.
+Call 800-934-1582(Sponsored) toll-free for help today.

 Codeine’s Effects